treydock/rspec-system-puppet/README.md

 Consult the `.nodeset.yml` file for the list of sets.

+### Runtime options

+The following options can defined using environment variables:

+* *RSPEC_PUPPET_REPO_BASE* - the URL base component of the puppetlabs-release package.
+  * For RedHat systems the default is *http://yum.puppetlabs.com* and for Debian systems it is *http://apt.puppetlabs.com*.

 ## Further Information

 * [API Documentation](http://rubydoc.info/gems/rspec-system-puppet/) - this provides the Ruby API docs for the Puppet Helpers.
 In particular look at the [Helpers](http://rubydoc.info/gems/rspec-system-puppet/RSpecSystemPuppet/Helpers) sub-class.